#EwanMcGregor's 2-Hour Prep For #Fargo #Nude Scene, Says Character Like #Trump

 Hawley wanted that bath nude scene in Season 3 premiere to be as natural as possible, which is why he made Ewan McGregor put on weight instead of using CG and padding.

 In the naked scene in question, Ewan McGregor’s Ray emerges from the bath and grapples with Scoot McNairy’s Maurice LeFay.
-And while McGregor had to put on weight for this particular bath scene – and has started getting back into his original lean shape after he had complete filming the scene – showcasing his naked body on camera is no extraordinary thing for the 46-year-old actor.
+And while McGregor had to put on weight for this particular bath scene and has started getting back into his original lean shape after he had completed filming the scene, showcasing his naked body on camera is no extraordinary thing for the 46-year-old actor.

 New season of 'Fargo' starring Ewan McGregor receives rave reviews from critics https://t.co/QD8iwhk6Ub pic.twitter.com/jYqkVyFTgv